Sanjay-Shr/DevOps_Challenge/README.md

 - Once both services were aligned, the application ran successfully and showed the expected output.
 - This session gave me deeper insight into container startup timing, dependencies, and proper orchestration.

+### Day 47 — Docker Cleanup and DockerHub Integration

+- Today, I learned how to use Docker cleanup commands such as `docker system prune`, `docker rmi`, and `docker images -aq`.
+- I practiced tagging images using `docker image tag` and pushed/pulled images with DockerHub.
+- I updated my `docker-compose.yml` file to use a DockerHub-hosted image instead of building locally.
+- Finally, I ran the setup with `docker compose up` and confirmed that the image was pulled and executed successfully.
+- This helped me understand Docker image lifecycle management and registry-based deployments.

 ---

 ## How to Use This Repo